Eat Your Way Through Yunnan's Tea & Horse Road: Dali, Lijiang & Shangrila

 From $900 USD

-From the buzzing streets of Hanoi’s old quarter to the tranquil peaks of Ninh Bình, this adventure blends Vietnam’s most stunning landscapes with its most authentic flavors.
-Pedal past grazing water buffalo, flip your own bánh xèo, and swap your hotel room for a private balcony on a Halong Bay cruise – sunrise tai chi included.
+From the buzzing streets of Hanoi’s old quarter to the tranquil peaks of Ninh Binh, this adventure blends Vietnam’s most stunning landscapes with its most authentic flavors.
+Pedal past grazing water buffalo, flip your own bánh xèo, and eat your way through Hanoi’s bustling old-quarter – market visits and historic train stops included.

 5 days, 4 nights